-Response Surface Method (Khuri and Cornell, 1996) may be helpful in the matter; it was originally developed for the statistical evaluation of the relation between variables that are presumed to affect an experimental outcome and the outcome itself.
+Response Surface Method [Khuri and Cornell, 1996] may be helpful in the matter; it was originally developed for the statistical evaluation of the relation between variables that are presumed to affect an experimental outcome and the outcome itself.
 This is not a new concept in structural reliability analysis and may be applied according to different purposes.

-For example RSM can be used to fit a set of data by an approximate polynomial function depending on a set of selected parameters (Yao and Wen 1996).
-In that case, the goal of the procedure is the estimation of the weight of each variable on the structural response of the structure and the definition of an approximation of limit state function that can be subsequently managed according to traditional failure probability computation methods (i.e. First Order Reliability (FORM) Method or Monte Carlo Simulation) to get failure probability (Guen and Melchers 2000).
+For example RSM can be used to fit a set of data by an approximate polynomial function depending on a set of selected parameters [Yao and Wen, 1996].
+In that case, the goal of the procedure is the estimation of the weight of each variable on the structural response of the structure and the definition of an approximation of limit state function that can be subsequently managed according to traditional failure probability computation methods (i.e. First Order Reliability (FORM) Method or Monte Carlo Simulation) to get failure probability [Guen and Melchers, 2000].

-An alternative approach consists of a preliminary planning of a number of experiments; they are performed in order to define a region of interest in terms of the chosen random variables.
+An alternative approach consists of a preliminary planning of a number of experiments; it is performed in order to define a region of interest in terms of the chosen random variables.
 Then fragility curves are evaluated for each selected point in the experimental space.
-Thus the data fitting can be carried out directly on probability of failure, again according to a polynomial function.
+As a result, the fitting of data can be carried out directly on the probability of failure, again generally according to a polynomial function.

-In the present paper the latter approach is formulated in an innovative and original form.
-The core of the procedure is the simulation of the dynamic behaviour of the structure; it can be adapted or refined for any system by changing the dynamic deterministic model.
+In the present paper the latter approach is pursued in an innovative and original form.
+The core of the procedure is the simulation of dynamic behaviour of the structure; it can be adapted or refined for any system by changing the dynamic model.
 Random and epistemic uncertainties of phenomena are taken into account at two different levels.
-Random variables are divided in those affect the capacity $\overline{Y} = (Y_1, Y_2, ..., Y_n)$ and those affecting the demand $\overline{X} = (X_1, X_2, ..., X_m)$.
-The first vector \overline{Y} consists of random variables (i.e. mechanical and materials parameters); the second one \overline{X} is made of variables such as structural dimensions or member shapes.
-A particular realization of the vector \overline{X} defines a particular structure.
-From this standpoint, a series of meaningful values of the vector \overline{X} are needed to perform Design of Experiment (DoE) which is the base of RSM, hence a series of particular structures are analysed to observe the response that is finally interpolated for further predictions.
-A reliability evaluation is performed at each point of the DoE: combination of estimated probabilistic distribution of the demand (depending on \overline{X}) and the probabilistic distribution of the capacity (depending on \overline{Y}) leads to a fragility curve.
+Random variables are divided into two classes, namely those that affect the capacity $\bar{Y} = (Y_1, Y_2, \ldots, Y_n)$ and those that affect the demand $\bar{X} = (X_1, X_2, \ldots, X_m)$ .
+The first vector $\bar{Y}$ consists of random variables (say mechanical and materials parameters); the second one, $\bar{X}$ , is made up of variables such as structural dimensions or member shapes.
+It is assumed that a particular realisation of the vector $\bar{X}$ defines a particular structure.

+From this standpoint, a series of meaningful values of the vector $\bar{X}$ are needed to perform the Design of Experiment (DoE) which is the base of RSM, hence a series of particular structures are analysed to observe the response finally interpolated for further predictions.

+A reliability evaluation is performed at each point of the DoE: Combination of estimated probabilistic distribution of the demand (depending on $\bar{X}$ ) and the probabilistic distribution of the capacity (depending on $\bar{Y}$ ) leads to a fragility curve.

-Response Surfaces is used to fit the parameters of fragility curves in the space of \overline{X} vector, i.e. median and dispersion of a known distribution model fragility curve.
-Obviously any kind of parameter defining the fragility can be regressed.
+Response Surfaces will fit parameters of fragility curves in the space of the $\bar{X}$ vector, i.e. median and dispersion of a known distribution model fragility curve.
+Obviously any kind of parameter defining the fragility can be subjected to regression.

-The levels of factors \overline{X} in DoE (i.e. extension of a 2k complete factorial design) are selected to capture their variation in the category of structures of interest.
+The levels of factors X in DoE (i.e. extension of a 2k complete factorial design) are selected to capture their variation in the category of structures of interest; for instance, if a relevant factor is a narrowly normally distributed function around its mean in the population of structures to be investigated, the value assuming the two level in experiments is the median plus or minus the standard deviation.